metaeducation/ren-c/extensions/README.md

     ]

-(Note: Bootstrap issues prevent us from being able to omit the % and use just a TUPLE! or PATH!, e.g. `[mod-locale.c <msc:/wd42024>]`  The problem is that is loaded by the compatibility layer as `mod-locale/c` to make what looks like tuple picking act like path picking, in an executable which lacks generic TUPLE!.
-The dialect intentionally avoided use of WORD! or PATH! to permit omitting the %, so that will likely be resumed in the future.)
+(Note: Bootstrap issues prevent us from being able to omit the % and use just a TUPLE!, e.g. `[mod-locale.c <msc:/wd42024>]`  The problem is that is loaded by the compatibility layer as `mod-locale/c` to make what looks like tuple picking act like path picking, in an executable which lacks generic TUPLE!.
+The dialect intentionally avoided use of WORD! or PATH! to permit omitting the %, so that will likely be resumed in the future.
+There is a hack for PATH!s that end in TUPLE! that preserves the "tuple" as a WORD!, so that's okay.)

-### depends
+### depends:

 These are source files that will not be scanned for DECLARE_NATIVE() or IMPLEMENT_GENERIC(), etc.  These are typically third-party sources which